 May we take lessons every other week instead of every week?
 At first this might seem like a good idea, but we have tried this in the past and we do not recommend it (if you miss a lesson, it would be an entire month before you saw your teacher again!).
 It is really important that the teacher checks your progress and corrects your form every week.
 Also, attending weekly lessons will continue the learning momentum and generate mastering a skill more quickly.

 Do we need a real piano or instrument at home to take music lessons?
-Although a real (acoustic) piano, or a digital touch sensitive piano are always best, they are not necessary to start.
-Some students can start with keyboards and once they decide they like to play piano, then you can look at an acoustic or digital piano for your family.
-The most important thing to know when purchasing a keyboard is that it must have full sized keys.
-It is best to get a keyboard with at least 60+ keys so that you don't outgrow it too quickly (a regular piano has 88 keys).
+A real (acoustic) piano, or a digital touch sensitive piano are always best.
+The most important things to know when purchasing a keyboard or digital piano is that it must have weighted keys, a sustain pedal, and be a full-sized (88 key) keyboard.
+Piano students in need of a piano should checkPianocycle.comMinneapolis, a wonderful non-profit that will provide families with a PIANO that is tuned and will deliver for $88.00.
 For every other instrument, the child will need an instrument they are able to practice at home with.
 Your teacher or the studio will be able to help with where to rent or purchase an instrument.

 How long will it take me to be able to play?
 That varies from student to student and really depends on the individual, how much practicing they do, and their age.
 Playing is a physical skill so it does take repetition to improve.
 Typically if you start piano in August or September, by December you will be able to play a recognizable Christmas carol.
 With something like guitar, in a few months an adult will improve dramatically.
 Most students take a minimum of one year.